dduril/ruby-samples/readme.md

 The goal is to provide a Ruby on Rails primer with resources for getting started, essential websites and examples of the Ruby programming language and Rails command-line interface.

-Included here are popular links for Ruby Programming and Ruby on Rails Web Development.
+Included here are links for Ruby Programming and Ruby on Rails Web Development.

-Additional code samples and command-line scripts will be added to appropriate folders.

 ---